haobinnan/shim-review/README.md

 - Name: Liu jia
 - Position: Managing Director
 - Email address: liusirjiayou@126.com
+- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community: CD97FA99

 -------------------------------------------------------------------------------
 What upstream shim tag is this starting from: